 While I am a life-long Apple customer, I realize that most people buy PCs.
 If you were to ask me on the street what computer you should buy, I would say to buy the 13″ MacbookPro for $1199 because that's what I've been using for the last 10 years (well, I'm on my third one).
-But if the price tag is a bit steep for you, the Toshiba Portege comes in at $749 and has great reviews by it's users on CNet.
+But if the price tag is a bit steep for you, the Toshiba Portege comes in at $749 and has great reviews on CNet.
 The cheapest netbook I saw was the Acer Aspire Netbook at $199, which had great reviews, but I don't know how it would hold up for everyday blogging.

 While many of our readers think a point and shoot is the way to go, I'm going to be stubborn here and recommend getting a DSLR.
 I use the Cannon EOS Rebel T3i which can be purchased used at $550.
 Many photo bloggers use the 50mm lens, which can be purchased separately for about $96.
 I was also able to find a refurbished Canon Rebel T3 for $349.
 While the Nikon Coolpix rolls in at $249, I think it's worth it to hold out and make the extra $100 investment in an SLR.

 Your life as a blogger will be infinitely easier with a smartphone.
 The mobile space is booming in commerce, apps, and using tools like Instagram will help your presence while you're on the go.
 I have an iPhone 4S for $199 and love it, but there is a great market for other smartphones.
 The Samsung Galaxy is taking the smartphone industry by storm and comes in at $189.
 You'll have to pay data fees, which vary, but once you get it, it becomes a must-have.